 Learning begins where imagination becomes tangible.

-From this conviction, Johannes Glaser of Ingenieurbüro Glaser and Adrian Siebing, lecturer for New Web Technologies at the Service-centric Networking (SNET) group of Technical University of Berlin, met in the electrical lab in Nordheim.
+From this conviction, Johannes Glaser of Ingenieurbüro Glaser and Adrian Siebing, lecturer for New Web Technologies at the Service-centric Networking (SNET) group of Technical University of Berlin, met in the electronics lab in Nordheim.